LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### TruthfulQA

-The questions in TruthfulQA are questions with long answers.
+The questions in TruthfulQA have long answers.
 The approach of setting the "target" is similar with the approach in NQ2, where we let the LLM pick the most “appropriate” incorrect option from a set of choices in the MCQ as "target" according to the options in "mcq".

 Data sample at a Glance :